leihs/ansible-phusion-passenger/README.md

 * Installs the Phusion Passenger Apache module.
 * Reloads Apache.

-This means you will also receive the "standard" system-wide Ruby under `/usr/bin`.
+This means you will also receive the "standard" system-wide Ruby under `/usr/bin` because Phusion's Passenger packages depend on it.
 So if you have virtual hosts that need other Rubies, make sure those other Rubies are also installed, or are available via a Ruby version manager.
 Then set `PassengerRuby` to that particular Ruby for that particular virtual host.

 ## Adding to your own Ansible dir